Arcols/Arcols/README.md

 ## Hi there 👋 | I'm Arthur Colson

 **👨‍💻 About Me:**
-I'm a second-year student pursuing a **BUT in Computer Science** at **IUT Paul Sabatier**.
-I'm passionate about development, algorithms, and creating optimized solutions.
+I'm a first-year engineering student at **IMT Atlantique Nantes**, passionate about development, algorithms, and creating optimized solutions.
 I enjoy problem-solving, teamwork, and have a keen interest in photography and triathlon.

 ### 🔧 Technologies & Tools:
 - **Languages:** Java, Python, Ada, C